 Getting birth control just got easier in California — and will soon be easier for Cal Poly students as well.
 Women seeking birth control pills, patches, shots and vaginal rings can now get them over the counter at pharmacies — no prescription or doctor’s appointment required.

-By the end of Fall 2016, students will likely be able to get over-the-counter birth control at the Health Center, Executive Director of Campus Health and Wellbeing Dr. David Harris said.
+By the end of Fall 2016, students will likely be able to get over-the-counter birth control at the Health Center, Executive Director of Campus Health-e-child and Wellbeing Dr. David Harris said.

 “We don’t want any barriers to birth control, Harris said.
 “We want every woman to have access to birth control.
 That is our premise.”